CgnRLAgent/cog_ml_tasks/gym_cog_ml_tasks/envs/copy_tasks/simple_copy_repeat_env.md

 The episode ends when the agent respond R*X times, where X is the input seq length and R is the repeat time.

-If the agent respond an incorrect char, the episode will also end.

 **predefined rewards:** output correctly(1.0), not correct(-1.0)

 ### Usage